Sam Vishal: Television

 In 2019, Sam Vishal made his first TV appearance when he got selected as one of the top 20 contestants in Super Singer 7.
 During the show, he also revealed that his close friend Deepan had sent his audio and video clips for Super Singer auditions without his knowledge and had informed him about this only after he had got selected.
 When he was nominated by the judges as the danger zone contestant of the week, he managed to get 65,50,285 votes in a total of 72,35,296 votes against Roshini which marks the highest number of votes that any contestant had got in the history of Super Singer.
 He was finally tied at the 3rd place along with Punya.

 In 2020, he went on to participate Super Singer Champion of Champions featuring the Super Singer Stars along with his team Bachelor Band that included playback singer Srinisha Jayaseelan and DJ Sudhan aka DJ Black.
 According to sources, Bachelor Band was the first ever team to use a DJ in a musical show in the south.
 With this unique combo of musicians, they made their way into the finals as a direct finalist along with the Nighty Boys (Srinivasan Raghunathan, Diwakar and Manoj) and the Ooo Team (Maalavika Sundar, Santhosh Hariharan and Rangapriya).

 As playback singer

 Sam Vishal made his debut as a playback singer with "Chitti Story" (Telugu version of Kutti Story) which was released in December 2020 in which he sang along with music director Anirudh Ravichander, and then also recorded 'Putta Story', the Kannada version of the same.

 In May 2021 he sang "Talku Lessu Worku Moreu" for the movie Murungakkai Chips under the music composition of Dharan Kumar alongside Sivaangi .K.

 In 2022 Vishal worked with Hiphop Tamizha on the song "Kanavugal" from Anbarivu and again with A. H. Kaashif for 'Poove' song from Rendagam.
 Sam then sang the Duet "Ninne Thaladanne" from The Life of Muthu with Rakshita Suresh composed by A. R. Rahman.

+Show host

+In 2020, Sam Vishal made his debut as a host with the YouTube game show Samodu Vilayadu, launched on the Media Masons YouTube channel.
+The show features a lively, scratch card-based format combining movie trivia with the participation of TV, digital, and film celebrities.
+It premiered on May 9, 2020, and has successfully completed three seasons.
+As of 2025, it is airing its fourth season.